apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why seasonal depression is about more than the bleakness of winter**
+**Plane headed for Nicaragua held in France over trafficking concerns**

-You can read more about it [here](https://www.salon.com/2023/12/24/why-seasonal-depression-is-about-more-than-the-bleakness-of-winter/).
+You can read more about it [here](https://www.usatoday.com/story/news/world/2023/12/24/plane-nicaragua-france-human-trafficking-concerns/72024231007/).

 ## Requirements
 - Python 3.8